delaskar/delaskar/README.md

 ## **Software Development**
 ![Software Development](https://pbs.twimg.com/profile_banners/1634900716883001345/1682798100/1500x500)

-I'm Delaskar Caicedo, a software developer who is constantly searching for new opportunities to learn and grow, both through professional collaborations and personal projects.
-I'm passionate about the world of technology and enjoy discovering creative ways to solve problems.
-I'm willing to accept new challenges and seek innovative solutions.
+I'm Delaskar Caicedo, an aspiring ethical hacker, on a continuous journey to enhance my skills and knowledge in the field of cybersecurity.
+I'm a software developer with a keen interest in the ethical hacking world, always exploring fresh opportunities to learn and grow, be it through professional collaborations or personal projects.

-I'm a persistent person who never gives up in the face of obstacles.
-I like to see the positive side of situations and work in a team to achieve shared goals.
-I'm an empathetic listener and a loyal team player.
-If you're looking for someone who is passionate and committed to excellence, don't hesitate to contact me!
+My fascination with technology knows no bounds, and I revel in finding innovative and creative solutions to security challenges.
+With a resolute spirit, I never back down in the face of obstacles.
+I believe in embracing challenges and working collaboratively to achieve common objectives.
+As a passionate and dedicated team member, I'm an empathetic listener and a loyal contributor.

+If you're seeking someone who is fervently committed to excellence in the realm of ethical hacking, please feel free to get in touch with me.
+Together, we can explore the exciting world of cybersecurity and make a positive impact.

 #